 top of page

-Menstruation and the Media: Reducing Stigma and Tackling Inequalities
+Menstruation and the Media: Reducing Stigma and Tackling Social Inequalities

-Since 2015, we have seen increasing representation of periods in mainstream media and on social media.
+Since 2015, we have seen increasing representation of menstruation in mainstream media and on social media.
 Advocates and activists have played a significant role in shaping this coverage.
 Menstrual advocates have many different aims.
 A central aim has been to change the language used around periods from one which stigmatises menstruation to one which normalises it.
-Other advocates have sought to raise awareness of period poverty, the environmental impact of menstrual products, and the existence of conditions such as endometriosis.
-Not forgetting, of course, the importance of being inclusive because not all people who menstruate are women, and not all women menstruate.
-People's experiences of periods depends on a variety of factors including their socio-economic background, ethnicity, religious beliefs and relationships.
-My research looks at the impact of the media, and mediatised menstrual activism in particular, on young people's attitudes towards, and knowledge of, periods.
-I am therefore combining media analysis with in depth interviews and focus groups.
-I have conducted focus groups in schools with 15-19 year old students of all genders as well as interviewing menstrual advocates.
-In addition, I am examining how periods are portrayed in newspapers and social media.
+Other advocates have sought to raise awareness of period poverty, the environmental impact of menstrual products, the existence of conditions such as endometriosis, and of the menstrual experiences of transgender people.
+My research looks at the impact of the media, and mediatised menstrual activism in particular, on young people's attitudes towards, and knowledge of, menstruation.
+I have conducted focus groups in schools with 15-19 year old girls, boys, and non-binary students as well as interviewing menstrual advocates.
+In addition, I have examined menstrual discourses on social media.

-The main publication from this project will be a book (forthcoming with Palgrave) entitled The Menstrual Movement in the Media: Reducing Stigma and Tackling Social Inequalities
+The main publication from this project will be a book (forthcoming with Palgrave in 2024) entitled The Menstrual Movement in the Media: Reducing Stigma and Tackling Social Inequalities

 My findings have been published in articles and chapters such as: